22940dev/hugo-frameview/content/likes.md

 > Mistakes are the portals of discovery.

+> Chance favors the prepared mind.

 > When I let go of what I am, I become what I might be.

 > Empower people.
 Embrace change.
 Eliminate waste.

+> We’re all basically building castles in the sand.
+Whether the surf comes in tomorrow, next year or next decade, don’t kid yourself of its permanence.
+We’re crafting art for the moment, and tomorrow’s programmers will create new art for tomorrow’s needs.

 > Arguing that you don't care about the right to privacy because you have nothing to hide is no different than saying you don't care about free speech because you have nothing to say.